thejaswinidhanaraj/EXPERIMENT-04-INTERFACING-DIGITAL-SENSOR-DHT-11-Soil-Moisture-sensor--WITH-EDGE-DEVELOPMENT-BOARD-/README.md

 ---

 ## **AIM:**
-To interface an **MPU6050 6-Axis Accelerometer & Gyroscope Sensor** with the **Raspberry Pi Pico** and display the sensor readings using MicroPython.
+To interface an **Temperature and humidity sensor (DHT 11) Soil Moisture Sensor** with the **Raspberry Pi 4** and display the sensor readings using HiveMQ cloud.

 ---

 ## **APPARATUS REQUIRED:**
-1. Raspberry Pi Pico
+1. Raspberry Pi 4
-2. MPU6050 6-Axis Accelerometer & Gyroscope Sensor
+2. Temperature and Humidity sensor (DHT-11) and Soil Moisture Sensor (REES52)
 3. Jumper Wires
 4. Breadboard
 5. USB Cable